 Responsive Design

 The internet is increasingly more mobile-centric, so applying responsive design techniques to your logo is vital for optimizing it.
 Use CSS to adjust logo size and placement based on screen dimensions.
+If you have just created an e-commerce website, you can easily implement these CSS techniques to make your logo responsive.
 This improves user experience and, consequently, your SEO performance.

 Let's look at some responsive design techniques for logos in more detail: